-Dr Rita Teixeira da Costa is a mathematician who studies partial differential equations, with a special focus on Einstein’s equations in the theory of General Relativity.
-Currently, she is a PhD candidate at the Cambridge Centre for Analysis and the Department of Pure Mathematics and Mathematical Statistics, University of Cambridge.
+Mathematician Dr Rita Teixeira da Costa studies partial differential equations, with a special focus on Einstein’s equations in the theory of General Relativity.
+The JRF shares her interests in Mathematics and Physics.

 Where did you study before you came to Cambridge?